Guide to Quality in Analytical Chemistry - 4th edition (2026)

-The aim of this guide is to provide microbiological laboratories with guidance on how to fulfil the requirements of ISO/IEC 17025.
-The content, however, should also be of use to organisations seeking accreditation or certification against the requirements of standards such as ISO 15189, GLP (Good Laboratory Practice), GMP (Good Manufacturing Practice), and GCP (Good Clinical Practice)).
-Specific national regulations may override the guidance given in this document.
-The Guide will also provide useful information for laboratories that wish to establish a quality management system but are not seeking formal recognition.
+The Guide focuses on the requirements of ISO/IEC 17025, however the content should also be of use to organisations seeking accreditation or certification against the requirements of standards such as ISO 15189 or ISO 9001, or compliance with the Principles of Good Laboratory Practice.
+The Guide will also provide useful information both for laboratories that wish to establish a quality management system but are not seeking formal recognition, and for those involved in education and training.

 Availability

-Download the guide in English [pdf, 272 kB] (2023-05-23)+
+- Download the guide in English [pdf, 1.6 Mb] (2026-02-06]+

-+ Date of publication on this site
++ Dates of publication on this site

 Translations